MartijnKok/Portfolio/Predictive_Models/README.md

 ## Recurrent Neural Network
 To improve a Neural Network a recurrent neural network was used by me.
 This Network will learn from each layer during the predicting fase.

+The student has supported their model selection with references from literature!!!!!!!!!!!!